AlexRojasB/Africa/README.md

 # Africa
-Africa is a fruit encyclopedia app done in the SwiftUI Masterclass course on Udemy  Topics Resources
+Africa is a animal catalog app done in the SwiftUI Masterclass course on Udemy  Topics Resources